CorentinChauvin/demOCRatos/README.md

 - [ ] Saving/loading configuration
 - [ ] Real time graphing
 - [ ] Make it easy to add new OCR methods, and documenting it
+- [ ] Logging not only in the Python terminal, but also in the logging text box